dotnet/docs/docs/core/compatibility/networking.md

 ---
 title: Networking breaking changes
-description: Lists the breaking changes in networking in .NET Core. ms.date: 05/05/2020
+description: Lists the breaking changes in networking in .NET Core 2.0 and 3.0. ms.date: 05/05/2020
 ---
-# Networking breaking changes
+# Networking breaking changes in .NET Core 2.0 and 3.0

 The following breaking changes are documented on this page: